-703 • King County Housing Authority
+• King County Housing Authority

-A map showing water and sewer service providers in Skyway-West Hill can be found inAppendix A: Tables and Maps.
+A map showing water and sewer service providers in Skyway-West Hill can be found in Appendix A: Tables and Maps.

-708 Schools
+Schools

-- 709 Skyway-West Hill is located entirely in the Renton School District.
-The area is served by - 710 Campbell Hill Elementary, Bryn Mawr Elementary and Lakeridge Elementary, Dimmitt Middle - 711 School, and Albert Talley High School.
-A map showing the school district boundary and the - Iocation of the schools can be found in Appendix A: Tables and Maps.
+Skyway-West Hill is located entirely in the Renton School District.
+The area is served by Campbell Hill Elementary, Bryn Mawr Elementary and Lakeridge Elementary, Dimmitt Middle School, and Albert Talley High School.
+A map showing the school district boundary and the location of the schools can be found in Appendix A: Tables and Maps.

-714 Annexation
+Annexation

-- 715 Washington's Growth Management Act identifies cities as the most appropriate local - government to provide urban services.
-The Comprehensive Plan, as well as the King County - 717 Countywide Planning Policies, also encourage the annexation of unincorporated areas that - are already urbanized.
-These areas are known as Potential Annexation Areas (PAAs) and are - affiliated with cities for future annexation.
-Skyway-West Hill is one of the largest of the more - than 60 PAAs in King County.
-Most of unincorporated King County's future population and - employment growth is expected to locate inside incorporated areas or within PAAs.
-As the - regional government, King County works with cities to facilitate the annexation of PAAs.
-As the local government, King County provides many essential programs and services to residents in - r20 local government, King County provides many essentialr24 urban unincorporated areas until annexation occurs. - 725
+Washington's Growth Management Act identifies cities as the most appropriate local government to provide urban services.
+The Comprehensive Plan, as well as the King County Countywide Planning Policies, also encourage the annexation of unincorporated areas that are already urbanized.
+These areas are known as Potential Annexation Areas (PAAs) and are affiliated with cities for future annexation.
+Skyway-West Hill is one of the largest of the more than 60 PAAs in King County.
+Most of unincorporated King County's future population and employment growth is expected to locate inside incorporated areas or within PAAs.
+As the regional government, King County works with cities to facilitate the annexation of PAAs.
+As the local government, King County provides many essential programs and services to residents in urban unincorporated areas until annexation occurs.

 The Skyway-West Hill area has been a part of the City of Renton's Potential Annexation Area since 2005.
 The most recent question of annexation of Skyway-West Hill was on the ballot for a public vote in November 2012, when 56% of the Skyway-West Hill community voted not to annex to the City of Renton.
 This vote resulted in the area remaining unincorporated King County.
-As of 2022, the City of Renton has not adopted a timeline for annexation of the Skyway-

-- 730 West Hill Potential Annexation Area and has no immediate plans to move forward with
+As of 2022, the City of Renton has not adopted a timeline for annexation of the Skyway-West Hill Potential Annexation Area and has no immediate plans to move forward with annexation.

-- 732 annexation.

-- 733